Shopify/cli/docs/cli-kit/ui-kit/readme.md

 It's also possible to show a footer at the end of the logs that will stick to the bottom of the terminal while the logs keep running.
 In this footer you can include the description of shortcuts, but the actual implementation of these `shortcuts` needs to be passed as the `onInput` callback.

 #### `renderTasks`

-This function replaced `listr2` so if you're familiar with that library `renderTasks` should be familiar.

 The only param is an array of `Task`s that will be run in sequence.
 Each task carries forward a Context (`ctx`) that is the first param of the `task` async function and that can be used to store some data to be consumed by the succeeding tasks.